 PTL: Petite Trotte à Léon

 Perhaps UTMB’s most distinctive event, the PTL takes teams of two to three runners over 300 kilometers of rugged, unmarked terrain around Mont Blanc.
 Named for an adventurous French baker and hardcore volunteer, it takes many teams the allowed 152 hours 30 to complete.

 The course changes every year and there is no official winner.
 The event is so challenging that finishing is judged as a win.

 TDS: Sur les Traces des Ducs de Savoie

 The extra-technical TDS is the “cool-kids” race, attracting a who’s who of mountain runners from around the world.
-This years’ new-and-improved route is even more rugged than previous years.
+2019’s new-and-improved route is even more rugged than previous years.
 It traverses 145 kilometers from Courmayeur, Italy, to Chamonix around the Mont Blanc massif.
 This “mid-distance” (by UTMB standards) event hosts 1,600 runners, and has a 42-hour cutoff.

 Probably the closest thing UTMB has to an entry-level race, this 55K is a testing ground for many future UTMB competitors.
 The route climbs over 11,000 feet as it winds through the Swiss Valais region with a 14-hour-30-minute cutoff.

 The MCC is a 40K race for the “bénévoles” and “gens du pays,” the volunteers and locals who help with UTMB.
 The shortest of the races, it provides an accessible surprisingly challenging (7,500 feet of elevation gain) glimpse into the French Alps.